AnthonyRP05/mobile_project_3A/README.md

 Develop with Android Studio 4.2.1
 Test with android 11 R, SDK 31

 This is a simple application, displaying all the cryptocurrencies sorted by rank.
 You can select one and see is description which include current price, high & low within last 24h and a small description.
+I used the CoinMarketCap api for this application which requires an API Key.

 The first list uses a RecyclerView and follow the MVVM architecture as Google recommend.
 The detail uses a simple text and image view with a "previous" button who guide us to the list of all cryptocurrencies